Cheeden/tp/docs/UserGuide.md

 Examples:

-`addplan 1 pl/2025-10-25|Introduce quadratic equations`
+* `addplan 1 pl/2025-10-15|Cover Chapter 5`
-Adds a lesson plan on 25 Oct 2025 for the 1st student.
+Adds a lesson plan on 15 Oct 2025 for the 1st student.

+* `addplan 2 pl/2025-10-22|Cover Chapter 6 and Review Assignment 2`
+Adds a lesson plan on 22 Oct 2025 for the 2nd student.

-`addplan 2 pl/2025-10-23|Essay writing techniques and structure` Adds a lesson plan on 23 Oct 2025 for the 2nd student.
+* `addplan 3 pl/2025-10-29|Review past chapters and then complete a practice paper` Adds a lesson plan on 29 Oct 2025 for the 2nd student.

 Expected outcome:<br>